jdw1996/jdw1996.github.io/_src/2019-12-04-mlb-logos-in-the-style-of-the-blue-jays.md

 I didn't want to repeat that in both the Cubs and White Sox logos, but I had trouble finding a second symbol.
 Ultimately I decided to give the star to the Sox and let the Cubs use their usual 'C', which is a pretty widely recognized symbol of the city anyway.

+By request, here's a variant that replaces the 'C' with [a six-pointed star](/img/mlb-blue-jays/chc-star.svg).

 <img src="img/mlb-blue-jays/chc.svg" style="width: 400px; height: 400px" />

 ## Chicago White Sox